MicrosoftDocs/pipelines-javascript/README.md

-# Sample NodeJS application for Azure Pipelines docs
+# Sample NodeJS application for Azure Pipelines docs - testing CI from Azure Devops Pipeline

 For information on how to use this repository, see [JavaScript](https://docs.microsoft.com/azure/devops/pipelines/languages/javascript).